Skip to main content

 Program Description

-The Collegiate Officer Program (COP) provides one way for obtaining the education and training needed to become a certified peace or police officer in the state of Oklahoma.
+The Collegiate Officer Program (COP) provides one pathway for obtaining the education and training needed to become a certified peace officer in the state of Oklahoma.
+Completion of the program requires and associate or bachelor's degree.

-A list of eligible students is available to all law enforcement agencies.
+A list of COP students eligible for peace officer certification is available to all law enforcement agencies.
+For more information, contact Elleigh Mills.

 Career Opportunities